rivie13/rivie13.github.io/SITE_IMPROVEMENTS.md

 - **Contribution Chart**: The contribution chart needs to be implemented/created (THIS IS DONE)

 ### Projects Page
-- **Loading Behavior Issues**:
+- **Loading Behavior Issues**: (THIS IS DONE)
   - Shows "failed to load projects" message while still loading
   - Displays "no additional projects found" incorrectly
   - Loads everything at once and very slowly instead of progressively
   - Languages/stats only appear properly after page refresh, not on initial load
   - Loading appears to complete on second refresh but not first
-- **Caching Problems**:
+- **Caching Problems**: (THIS IS DONE)
   - Lack of proper caching mechanism for projects
   - Projects should refresh once a day to check for new repos, language stats updates
   - Should only go through the full load process once a day to avoid GitHub API rate limits

 #### Technical Details
-- **Cache Mechanism**: Implement a cache mechanism for projects, activity, contributions, and stats
+- **Cache Mechanism**: Implement a cache mechanism for projects, activity, contributions, and stats (THIS IS DONE)
-- **Cache Duration**: Currently set to 30 minutes in github-config.js, needs to be extended to 24 hours, will change depending on which cache is being used
+- **Cache Duration**: Currently set to 30 minutes in github-config.js, needs to be extended to 24 hours, will change depending on which cache is being used (THIS IS DONE)
-- **Loading Timeout**: Hard-coded 5-second timeout in github-repos.js removes loading indicators regardless of actual completion
+- **Loading Timeout**: Hard-coded 5-second timeout in github-repos.js removes loading indicators regardless of actual completion (THIS IS DONE)
-- **Error Handling**: "Failed to load projects" message appears when hitting rate limits or during slow loading
+- **Error Handling**: "Failed to load projects" message appears when hitting rate limits or during slow loading (THIS IS DONE)
-- **Request Queue**:
+- **Request Queue**: (THIS IS DONE)
   - Low concurrency (maxConcurrent: 1) with 1-second delays between requests causes very slow loading
   - No proper coordination between DOMContentLoaded events and API request completion
-- **Loading Indicators**: No progress indicators showing how many repos/languages have been loaded
+- **Loading Indicators**: No progress indicators showing how many repos/languages have been loaded (THIS IS DONE)
-- **Race Conditions**: Possible race conditions between different scripts (project-cards.js, github-repos.js) accessing the API simultaneously
+- **Race Conditions**: Possible race conditions between different scripts (project-cards.js, github-repos.js) accessing the API simultaneously (THIS IS DONE)
-- **Cache Coordination**: Different caching mechanisms in different files (github-config.js, github-repos.js, project-cards.js) not properly coordinated
+- **Cache Coordination**: Different caching mechanisms in different files (github-config.js, github-repos.js, project-cards.js) not properly coordinated (THIS IS DONE)

 ### New Features Needed
 - **GitHub Contribution Chart**: Implement a contribution calendar/heatmap identical to GitHub's contribution graph
   - Should show daily contributions with varying shades of green based on activity level
   - Must be updated daily
-  - Should use GraphQL API for more efficient data fetching
+  - Should use GraphQL API for more efficient data fetching (THIS IS DONE)

 #### Technical Implementation Details
-- **New File**: Create `assets/js/github-contributions.js` to implement the contribution chart
+- **New File**: Create `assets/js/github-contributions.js` to implement the contribution chart (THIS IS DONE)
 - **GraphQL Query**: Use GitHub's GraphQL API with the following query structure:
   ```graphql
   query($userName:String!) {